juanmendezcuartas/TemplaeReactAdvance/README.md

 3. Open folder (my_new_project_name) in text editor like VSCode.
 4. Open file package.jason and change "name":"template_react_advanced" for "name":"my_new_project_name" and save.
 5. Open file package-lock.jason and change "name":"template_react_advanced" for "name":"my_new_project_name" and save.
-6. That' all, open terminal and write: npm run start
+6. That' all, open terminal and write: `npm run start`
-7. If you want compile the code: -npm run build -the compile files are located in 'dist'

 ## If you want compile the code:
-1. npm run build
+1. `npm run build`
-2. the compile files are located in 'dist'
+2. The compiled files are located in 'dist'

 ## Modules installed: